 we operate in 18 schools and 7 community centers in Rochester.

-As of December 2019, we have 22 Cub Parks, 8 Scout BSA Troops and 1 Crew serving 777 low-income, inner-city youth with a total of 31 programs.
+we have 23 Cub Parks, 8 Scout BSA Troops and 1 Crew serving 777 low-income, inner-city youth with a total of 32 programs.

 Youth serving, community organization, school, church, and/or community center can become partner or chartered organizations to offer programing to youth.
 To become a program partner contact Sr. District Executive Oliris.Ramos@Scouting.org